The Newton-Puiseux algorithm and effective algebraic series: An effective equality test

-The above reasoning relied on the cones output by Algorithm~\ref{alg:NPA} not being too big.
+The reasoning in Example~\ref{ex:nonUniqueness} relied on the cones output by Algorithm~\ref{alg:NPA} not being too big.
 Although they are not always minimal, we believe that they are always in certain situations.
-We will have more to say about this in Section~\ref{sub:support}, but for the moment we just state the following conjecture.

-\begin{Conjecture} If the polynomial $p\in\mathbb{K}[\bold{x}][y]$ is primitive and the integer $k\in\mathbb{N}$ input to Algorithm~\ref{alg:NPA} is large enough, then the cones $C$ output by it are minimal. \end{Conjecture}
+We will have more to say about this at the end of this section and in Section~\ref{sub:support}.
+For the moment we just state the following conjecture. \begin{Definition} A polynomial $p\in\mathbb{K}[x][y]$ is said to be content-free if the greatest common divisor of its coefficients in $\mathbb{K}[x]$ is $1$. \end{Definition} \begin{Conjecture} Let $a_1\bold{x}^{\alpha_1}+\dots+a_N \bold{x}^{\alpha_N}$ be the sum of the first terms of a series solution $\phi$ of $p(\bold{x},\phi) = 0$ output by Algorithm~\ref{alg:NPA}, and let $C$ be the cone that goes with it.
+If $p\in\mathbb{K}[\bold{x}][y]$ is content-free and if $k$, and hence $N$, is sufficiently large, then $C$ is minimal in the sense that there is no smaller cone satisfying